pauanzaldo/Twitter/README.md

 The following **optional** features are implemented:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] User can view their profile in a *profile tab*
+- [x] User can view their profile in a *profile tab*
   - Contains the user header view: picture and tagline
   - Contains a section with the users basic stats: # tweets, # following, # followers
-  - [ ] Profile view should include that user's timeline
+  - [x] Profile view should include that user's timeline
 - [x] User should display the relative timestamp for each tweet "8m", "7h"
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
 - [ ] Links in tweets are clickable.